Trump son-in-law sought secret line to Moscow: report

 President Donald Trump's son-in-law, Jared Kushner, made a pre-inauguration proposal to the Russian ambassador to set up a secret, bug-proof communications line with the Kremlin, The Washington Post reported Friday evening.

-The Post story is yet another sensational element in the deluge of allegations raising questions about team Trump's relationship with the Russians, whom U.S. intelligence agencies say tried to sway the November election in Trump's favor and thus deny Hillary Clinton the presidency.
+The revelation is yet another sensational element in the deluge of allegations raising questions about the Trump team's relationship with the Russians, who US intelligence agencies say tried to sway the November election in Trump's favor and thus deny Hillary Clinton the presidency.

-Michael Flynn, who would become Trump's national security adviser before being fired 24 days into the job for not telling the truth about meetings he held with the Russian ambassador, was also at the meeting, the Post said.
+Michael Flynn, who would become Trump's national security adviser before being fired 24 days into the job for not telling the truth about meetings he held with the Russian ambassador, was also at the meeting, The Post reported.

 The Post reported last week that the Russia investigation had been extended to a top White House official as a "significant person of interest".